tatianafrattale/weather-dashboard/README.md

 Visualizations:

 Map of ~200 cities with markers with pop-ups including detailed weather info (current weather).
-A line/bar graph linked to a drop-down of cities, that shows that city’s 2 week temperature forecast.
+A line/bar graph linked to a drop-down of cities, that shows that city’s seven day temperature forecast.
-A “metadata box” that includes selected city’s full info, including wind speed, cloud coverage, and humidity.
+A “metadata box” that includes selected city’s full info, including, max and min temperature, humidity, and pressure.
+Map city markers that include selected city's information, including, temperature, humidity, wind speed, and sky conditions.
-Gauge, linked to same dropdown that shows chosen city’s current temperature.
+A Gauge linked to same city dropdown that shows chosen city’s current temperature.
-“Slider feature” that allows us to filter map markers by humidity.
+A “Slider feature” that allows us to filter the map markers by humidity.

 Libraries Used:
-D3, Leaflet, Plotly, Echarts, noUiSlider
+D3, Leaflet, Plotly, noUiSlider